hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 smashing start
 ```

-If everything worked fine you should now be able to navigate to
-http://localhost:3030 and see a sample dashboard.
+If everything worked fine, navigate to http://localhost:3030 to see a sample
+dashboard.

 ![Sample Dashboard](tutorial_files/screenshots/smashing-start.png)

-If not please
-consider taking a look on the
+If not please consider taking a look on the
 [Smashing GitHub project repository](https://github.com/Smashing/smashing).

 ### Create a dashboard for Hiptest Test runs